embarklabs/embark-docker/README.md

 [`run.sh`](https://github.com/embark-framework/embark-docker/blob/master/run.sh)
 is a Bash script that simplifies usage of the embark container: publishing ports, bind mounting a host volume, and so on.
+The script exports a shell function named `run_embark`.

-Many aspects of the script's behavior can be overridden with environment variables, and that approach can be (optionally) combined with `docker build`:
+Many aspects of `run_embark`'s behavior can be overridden with environment variables, and that approach can be (optionally) combined with `docker build`:

 ``` shell